tbconroy/tbconroy.github.io/about.md

 title: "About"
 permalink: /about/
 ---
-In love with test driven developement and honing his object oriented design skills.
-Lately has been working with Ruby on Rails.
-Has been known to spend significant time with JavaScript, which includes dabbling in Node and front-end frameworks like React.
-Wants to learn functional programing and for that reason has his eye on Elm.
+Lives and works in New York City.
+In love with test driven developement and honing his Object Oriented design skills.
+Loads of exprience with Ruby on Rails but has been known to spend time with JavaScript, i.e. Node and front end frameworks like React.
+Also really interested in this whole functional programing thing.